 What Is Job Corps?

+Job Corps is a career and education program that helps young people advance their education, begin a career, get a better job, and make more money.
 Job Corps might be right for you if you are 16 to 24 years old, a citizen, permanent resident, refugee, asylee, parolee, or on DACA status, and meet income qualifications.

 What Programs Are Available at Job Corps?

-- automotive and machine repair
+- automotive and machine repair,

-- health care
+- health care,

-- information and technology
+- information and technology,

-- finance and business services
+- finance and business services,

-- advanced manufacturing
+- advanced manufacturing,

-- culinary arts
+- culinary arts, and

-- protective and security services
+- protective and security services.

-Angell Job Corps Center in Yachats,
+- Angell Job Corps Center in Yachats,

-- Springdale Job Corps Center in Troutdale
+- Springdale Job Corps Center in Troutdale,

-- Timber Lake Job Corps Civilian Conservation Center in Estacada
+- Timberlake Job Corps Center in Estacada,

-- Wolf Creek Job Corps Civilian Conservation Center in Glide
+- Wolf Creek Job Corps Civilian Conservation Center in Glide.